Protecting Intellectual Property

 Standard Cyber Security Controls

 Securing a sprawling ecosystem of 3rd party providers as part of a much larger network requires a consistent means of evaluation.
 This standardization has been evolving in recent years, resulting in the creation of the Trusted Partner Network (TPN).
-Developed through the efforts of the Motion Picture Association of America (MPAA) and the Content Delivery and Security Association (CDSA), the joint venture offers individual 3rd-party vendors a way to validate their ability to protect proprietary content they have been hired to deliver, as well as keep private all communications about high-profile figures or projects.
+Developed through the efforts of the Motion Picture Association of America (MPAA) and the Content Delivery and Security Association (CDSA), the joint venture offers individual 3rd-party vendors a way to validate their ability to protect proprietary content they have been hired to deliver, and to maintain privacy in all communications about high-profile figures or projects.

 Get Started with True Digital Security